Static rustc_lint_defs::builtin::CONST_ITEM_MUTATION

 There are various alternatives depending on what you are trying to accomplish:

-• More complex types can be placed in a synchronization primitive like a Mutex, which can be initialized with one of the options listed above.
+Mutex, which can be initialized with one of the options listed above. - A mutable